MikaAK/deploy_ex/README.md

 # DeployEx (WIP THIS IS NOT AVAILABLE IN HEX)
+*Important: This requires Terraform and Ansible to be installed to use the commands*

 This library allows you to add deployment to your umbrella application using AWS EC2, Ansible and Terraform